+Time-bound.
 Time throttles energy.
-Too little and energy is spent hastily, without a strategy.
-Too much and energy sits unused, wasted.
-One to three months is best, with weekly or monthly checkpoints (sub-goals).
-If the team misses a checkpoint, energy actually increases—there’s still time!
+Too little and energy is spent in a frenzy, without a strategy.
+Too much and energy is wasted.
+Monthly goals are best, with visible daily and weekly performance targets (sub-goals).
+When the team misses a target, energy will actually increase—there’s still time reach the goal!

-Make it meaningful by conveying why it matters and acknowledging wins along the way; weekly wins with something small, monthly wins with something bigger, and quarterly wins with a real celebration!
-Showing the team how their work makes a difference and acknowledging everyone in the right way keeps the team energized—it stokes their fire.
+Meaningful.
+Make it meaningful by conveying why it matters and acknowledging wins along the way.
+Showing the team how their work makes a difference keeps the team energized—it stokes their fire.

 2) A Conducive Environment